 Change your bathroom habits

 Go to the bathroom when you need to go.
-Often, people hold their urine in because it’s not a good time to go to the bathroom.
+Often, people hold their urine in because it’s not a convenient time to go to the bathroom.
 However, regularly holding urine in can wear out your bladder muscles.
 You’re also more likely to develop a bladder infection if you hold urine in.
 Bladder infections can cause UI.

 Do pelvic floor muscle exercises

-Your pelvic floor muscles help hold urine in the bladder.
+Pelvic floor muscles help hold urine in the bladder.
 Pelvic floor exercises, also called Kegel exercises, can make those muscles stronger and help keep urine from leaking out when you laugh, cough, sneeze, or lift.
 Both men and women can benefit from pelvic floor muscle exercises.